MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-publishing-wcf-services-with-the-wcf-netmsmq-adapter.md

 4. Press any key to close the WCFClient application.

-5. In the [!INCLUDE[vs2010](../includes/vs2010-md.md)] Command Prompt, go to the **C:\WCFNetMsmqAdapterPublishing\Out** folder, and then make sure the response message that the WCFClient application sent back exists.
+5. In the Visual Studio Command Prompt, go to the **C:\WCFNetMsmqAdapterPublishing\Out** folder, and then make sure the response message that the WCFClient application sent back exists.

 6. Double-click the {GUID}.xml file to open it in Internet Explorer and view the **OrderID** value processed by the service.